vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 23. Test TLS termination by visiting both services again using `https`.

-    > It can take between 5 and 30 minutes before the SSL site becomes available.
+    > **Note**: It can take between 5 and 30 minutes before the SSL site becomes available.
 This is due to the delay involved with provisioning a TLS cert from letsencrypt.

 ## After the hands-on lab